TycheSoftwares/product-input-fields-for-woocommerce/readme.txt

 5. Setting local (i.e. on per product basis) product input field options.

 == Changelog ==

+= 1.2.7 - 31/07/2020 =
+* Added restrictions to a function from where files were being downloaded for input type File fields.
+We now check user roles & permissions before downloading the file.
+* Fixed an issue related to Creta Theme.

 = 1.2.6 - 19/03/2020 =
 * Update compatibility changes with WooCommerce 4.0.0.